Mako robot-assisted total hip replacement

 Modern hip replacement surgery was pioneered by Sir John Charnley in the UK in the early 1960s.
 The procedure and implant used were developed and refined over the next 30…

-Over the past 20 years, surgeons and industry have fine-tuned not only the implants but also the bearings used so hip replacement surgery can even be considered in younger patients.
+Over the past 20 years, surgeons and industry have fine-tuned not only the implants but also the bearings used so replacement surgery can now be considered in younger patients.

 Whilst there has been some development in the operative technique, such as less invasive and soft tissue sparing approaches allowing patients to be safely discharged within 2 or 3 days, what has not really improved is the accuracy that the surgeons can implant the hip replacement.
 To date, it has still been down to “experience and eyeballing the position and alignment” during the operation.
 Getting this right has a major influence not only on achieving equal leg lengths but also on optimising muscle function and reducing post-operative limping.

-Whilst choosing a specialist hip surgeon is still essential for achieving the desired outcome following a hip replacement, given that we live in an age of technology and everyone of all ages relies on the internet and trusts computer technology on a daily basis, surely using a computer to help plan and a robot to assist in executing the surgery will aid even the most experienced specialist hip surgeon to be more accurate with regard to both implant positioning and alignment?
+Whilst choosing a surgeon is still essential for achieving the desired outcome, given that we live in an age of technology and everyone of all ages relies on the internet and trusts computer technology on a daily basis, surely using a computer to help plan and a robot to assist in executing the surgery will aid even the most experienced surgeon to be more accurate with regard to both implant positioning and alignment?

 In essence, Mako is a surgical assistance system combining a robotic arm and a computer allowing the surgeon to be even more precise at the time of the operation.
-The surgeon is always ‘in control’ of the robotic arm manoeuvring it himself but utilizing feedback from the robotic arm to the computer to be more accurate with regard to implant placement and alignment.
+The surgeon is always ‘in control’ of the robotic arm manoeuvring it but also utilising feedback from the robotic arm to the computer to be more accurate with regard to implant placement and alignment.

-Mr Burwell visited Stryker’s headquarters outside New York in September 2016 to witness the Mako robotic-arm assisted technology first hand.
+Mr Burwell visited Stryker’s headquarters in 2016 to witness the Mako robotic-arm assisted technology first hand.
 In December 2017 Mr Burwell attended surgery in Exeter with Professor John Timperley, where the first Mako robot in the UK was sited.
-Mr Burwell became a ‘Mako certified’ hip replacement specialist by Stryker in November 2018 and Circle Bath introduced Mako robotic-arm assisted hip replacements in February 2019.
+Mr Burwell became a ‘Mako certified’ hip replacement specialist by Stryker in November 2018 and Circle Bath introduced Mako robotic-arm assisted replacements in February 2019.

 1 Comparison of Robotic-assisted and Conventional Acetabular Cup Placement in THA: A Matched-Pair Controlled Study